MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 | EUR | 20.54.41.208/30, 51.105.159.88/30 |
 | APC | 52.139.188.212/30, 20.43.146.44/30 |

 To search your database content, you must specify SQL queries when you configure the connector.
-These SQL queries need to name all the database columns that you want to index (i.e. source properties), including any SQL joins that need to be performed to get all the columns.
+These SQL queries need to name all the database columns that you want to index (that is, source properties), including any SQL joins that need to be performed to get all the columns.
 To restrict access to search results, you must specify Access Control Lists (ACLs) within SQL queries when you configure the connector.

 ## Step 3a: Full crawl (Required)